12 Gym & Fitness Website Design Examples (2026)

 Zero-risk trial stacked with money-back guarantee

 Nosotros opens with “Try Now Pay Later” as its hero headline.
-That’s not a slogan.
-It’s a conversion strategy.
-For a climbing gym in Cleveland where most visitors have never touched a climbing wall, removing the financial risk upfront is the single smartest thing the website does.
+For a climbing gym in Cleveland where most visitors have never touched a climbing wall, removing the financial risk upfront is the right move.
 A free climbing club trial and 30-day money-back guarantee stack on top, and the barrier to walking in the door is basically zero.

-The copy has personality.
-The about page tells the founder’s story of starting the gym after only climbing 3 times, which makes a new climber think “OK, this place is actually for beginners.”
-Pricing is right there: $79/month for 24/7 access, no “contact us for pricing” games.
-This Squarespace site proves you don’t need a custom build to out-convert bigger competitors.
+The about page tells the founder’s story of starting the gym after only climbing 3 times, and pricing is transparent ($79/month for 24/7 access, no “contact us for pricing” games).
+It’s a Squarespace site, and it holds up against competitors with custom builds.

-The gap?
-Some copy leans so hard into quirky that it’s confusing.
-A visitor scanning fast might not immediately understand what Nosotros is.
+The tradeoff is clarity.
+Some copy leans so hard into quirky that a visitor scanning fast might not immediately understand what Nosotros is.

 Ethos Athletic Club